Karen Brooks Hopkins: Education

-Hopkins is a graduate of The University of Maryland and received her MFA from George Washington University in Washington, DC.
+Hopkins studied at the University of Maryland and received her MFA from George Washington University.

 Publications

-She is the author of the book, Successful Fundraising for Arts & Cultural Organizations (1997), published by Greenwood Publishing.
+She is the author of the book, Successful Fundraising for Arts & Cultural Organizations (1997), published by Greenwood Publishing, and the book, BAM... and Then It Hit Me (2021), published by Powerhouse Books, a memoir of her 36 years leading America's oldest performing arts center.

 Awards and recognition

 The success of the Bergman Festival earned her a medal from the Royal Dramatic Theatre of Sweden and also, in recognition of her work on behalf of the Norwegian National Ballet, Norway awarded her its St. Olav Medal.
 In November 2006, Hopkins was awarded the honor of Chevalier de L’Ordre des arts et des Lettres by the Republic of France for her work supporting the French arts in the United States.
 In 2007, she was named one of the “100 Most Influential Women in New York City Business” by Crain’s.
 That same year, she was appointed Commander of the Royal Order of the Polar Star, in recognition of her role in solidifying ties between the performing arts communities of Sweden and the United States.
 In May 2012, Hopkins was awarded an honorary Doctorate of Humane Letters from St. Francis College, Brooklyn, NY.
-She was designated a “Woman of Achievement” by the professional association Women in Development in 2013 and named one of the “50 Most Powerful Women in New York” by Crain’s.